chavinci-chain/docs-chavinci/docs/developer/node.md

 Once you downloaded (or compiled) binaries at your machine, you will have this two binaries:

- - `Chavincichaind` - headless Chavinci daemon responsible for syncing blockchain and providing wallet service
+ - `./chad` - headless Chavinci daemon responsible for syncing blockchain and providing wallet service
- - `Chavincichain-cli` - command line client which allows interact with Chavinci node and wallet
+ - `./cha-cli` - command line client which allows interact with Chavinci node and wallet

 ## Configuration

-You can specify node params in `Chavincichain.conf` file at `.Chavincichain` folder (or `C:\Users\Username\AppData\Roaming\ChavinciChain` on Windows).
+You can specify node params in `chachain.conf` file at `.chachain` folder (or `C:\Users\Username\AppData\Roaming\ChavinciChain` on Windows).

 Example config file looks like this: